molmod/psiflow/docs/data.md

 ## representing a single atomic structure

-A key component of any molecular simulation engine is the ability to represent a collection of atoms in 3D space, also referred to as an atomic geometry.
+A key component of any molecular simulation engine is the ability to represent an ordered collection of atoms in 3D space.
+In psiflow, this is achieved using the `Geometry` class, which is essentially a lite version of ASE's `Atoms` object.
-It refers to a list of atoms, whereby each atom is characterized by its position in space, its chemical identity, and, if available, a force which acts on the atom.
+A `Geometry` instance describes a set of atoms, each of which is characterized by its position in space, its chemical identity, and, if available, a force which acts on the atom.
-In addition, atomic geometries can also contain metadata such as information on their periodicity (unit cell vectors), the potential energy, a stress tensor, or the value of a particular order parameter.
+In addition, atomic geometries can also contain metadata such as information on periodicity in 3D space (unit cell vectors), the potential energy, a stress tensor, or the value of a particular order parameter.

-In psiflow, atomic geometries are represented using the `Geometry` class.
-It is essentially a concise equivalent to ASE's `Atoms` class.
-They can be created from an XYZ string, from an existing ASE atoms instance, or directly with raw arrays of positions, atomic numbers, and optionally the periodicity.
+Atomic geometries can be created from an XYZ string, from an existing ASE atoms instance, or directly from raw arrays of positions, atomic numbers, and (optionally) unit cell vectors.
 ```py
 import ase
 import numpy as np